lemonrock/tcp-engine/README.md

 #### Authentication

+* RFC 6978 A TCP Authentication Option Extension for NAT Traversal
+    * Simply involves whether to zero-out ports and addresses when calculating the HMAC.
 * RFC 5926 Cryptographic Algorithms for the TCP Authentication Option (TCP-AO)
 * RFC 5925 The TCP Authentication Option